sen-Kawa/pong-game/docs/components/chat/test.md

 # Author's Comment
 I believe that will be all for the CHATS portion of the project requirements.
-Criticisms/Corrections/Suggestions are welcome, but please criticize constructively after you have ully understood why I implemented the logic in the specific part that got your interest.
+Criticisms/Corrections/Suggestions are welcome, but please criticize constructively after asking me why I implemented the logic in the specific part that got your interest.
-I am open to working with anyone on their specific tasks if required.
+I am open to assisting anyone with their specific tasks of the project, if invited.

 # Miscellaneous (NOT MANDATORY)
+> Unit / End-to-End Testing

 > Visual/UI Improvements

 > Proper(prettier) Datetime formatting